 - Where do you see yourself in five years?

-Would you be a good fit for the organization?
-The Team?
+Would you be a good fit for the organization/team?
 Are you a likable person?

 An employer asks questions like the ones below to measure your compatibility with its mission, goals, workplace values, procedures, and people.
 In the interest of both you and the employer, prepare honest answers.